Hizeros/LLM-Streamlit/README.md

 To set the OpenAI API key as an environment variable in Streamlit apps, do the following:

-1. At the lower right corner, click on `< Manage app` then click on the vertical "..." followed by clicking on `Settings`.
+1. In the lower right corner, click on `< Manage app` then click on the vertical "..." followed by clicking on `Settings`.
 2. This brings the **App settings**, next click on the `Secrets` tab and paste the API key into the text box as follows:

 ```sh